Cmac2712/notificationjs/README.md

 ## Usage

-Just include the css in your project
+Just include the css in your project (or you can compile the scss yourself)

 ```HTML
 <link rel="stylesheet" href="styles/main.css">
 ```

-...or you can compile the scss yourself.
+And include the js before the closing </body> tag.

 ```HTML
 <script src="lib/notificationjs.min.js"></script>